 Mixed with a lot of numerous chemical constituents.
 Alcohol Denat. helps to make the substances more lightweight and easier to be absorbed into skin.
 However, it’s more likely to provoke skin irritation and dryness and atrophy the barrier function.
 Overapplying Alcohol Denat. can trigger excessive sebum production and hence, breakouts.

 Multitasking Caprylyl Glycol, Sodium Polyacrylate and Panthenol work as conditioners, thickeners, softeners, emulsifiers, viscosity controllers and preservatives.
-Next, Carbomer is a texture enhancer to result in silky complexion.
+Next, Carbomer is a texture enhancer to results in a silky complexion.
 Moreover, Potassium Hydroxide functions as a pH adjuster and buffering agent.

 The flecks of gold are made of chemical colorant, metallic gold (CI 77480), which aims to bring illuminating effects on skin.
 Furthermore, formulated with some other synthetic colorants, like Yellow 6 Lake (CI 15985) and Yellow 5 Lake (CI 19140).
 Eventually, the primer consists of many fragrances for rosy, flowery scents, such as Citronellol, Limonene, Geraniol and Parfum.